Ilxom-22/edu-ai-challenge-2025/Task-10/sample_outputs.md

 ### Input Query:
 ```
-🔍 What products are you looking for?
-I want fitness equipment below $100 with good ratings
+🔍 What products are you looking for? (or 'quit' to exit): I want fitness equipment below $100 with good ratings
 ```

 ### Output: